THE DREAM TEAM: My Starting Five ~ 3. Gratefulness

 As mentioned in a previous post, Rabbi Heschel believes wonder is not only the beginning of both happiness and faith but also the line of demarcation between humanity’s flourishment or demise.
 And yet, as important as it is, Heschel claims there is something even more important than wonder, namely, what we do with our wonder.
 The remaining players on my Dream Team for an authentic Christian spirituality represent three essential responses to this urgent question.

-The first thing we do with our wonder—or rather, the first thing we do immediately after our spontaneous oohing and aahing or standing still and silent in reverent, rapt attention trying to take it all in or experiencing ourselves as taken in by the evocative moment or encounter—is to allow it to walk us home to GRATEFULNESS.
+The first thing we do with our wonder—that is, the first thing we do immediately after our spontaneous oohing and aahing or standing still in silent reverence and rapt attention trying to take it all in or after experiencing ourselves as taken in by the evocative moment or encounter—is to allow it to walk us home to GRATEFULNESS.
 Though not the only impetus to gratefulness, wonder is certainly one of the most luminous and enchanting.

-I find it much harder as a writer and teacher to approach the topics of love and gratefulness than death and dying.
-Regarding the last two—unless we are a case for science—none of us can say “been there, done that.”
-So, ironically, even if we have suffered alongside dear ones who have made the short or steep trip Home or personally experienced our own litany of little deaths while living, saying anything fresh or substantive is a taller order when it comes to love and gratefulness which is why they have been taken off the menu of most sensible writers and speakers.
-Saying something significant about love and gratefulness is a daunting, if not an altogether foolish, endeavor given the amount of ink that has dried on paper and oxygen that has been sucked out of rooms by others who already have tried to recognize and celebrate these two guests of honor without or while embarrassing themselves in the process.
+As a writer and teacher, I find it much harder to approach love and gratefulness than death and dying.
+Regarding the last two, none of us can say “been there, done that.”
+So, ironically, even if we have suffered alongside dear ones who have made the short or steep trip Home or personally experienced our litany of little deaths while living, saying anything fresh or substantive is a taller order when it comes to love and gratefulness.
+This is why they have been taken off the menu of most sensible writers and speakers.
+Saying something significant about love and gratefulness is a daunting, if not an altogether foolish endeavor given the amount of ink that has dried on paper and oxygen that has been sucked out of rooms by others who already have tried to recognize and celebrate these two guests of honor without embarrassing themselves in the process.

-Given that these two words point to lived realities so essential for human flourishing and a vital spiritual life, it is worth the risk of embarrassment, instead of just leaving them either to be twisted, prettified, diluted, or posterized by marketers and merchandizers of our dominating consumerist culture.
+Given that these two words point to lived realities essential for human flourishing and for a vital spiritual life, it is worth the risk of embarrassment.
+It is a far nobler choice than leaving them twisted, prettified, diluted, or posterized by the Mad Men of our dominating, consumerist culture.
 And, as usual, I will pass on the wisdom of the sages, in this case, regarding gratefulness.

 One bad habit of humans, especially those of us who understand our humanity from a spiritual or religious perspective, is the tendency to focus on our differences, allowing these differences to divide rather than intrigue or teach us.
 We need to break this bad habit.
 When we look for universal convictions among the world religions, gratefulness is on everyone’s roster.
 There is no such thing as Catholic or Lutheran or Mennonite or Buddhist or Hindu or Jewish or Muslim or agnostic or atheist gratefulness per se.
 Granted, there are a plethora of ways to express it, and certainly different targets for its reception.
 But it’s still the one same experience.
 So gratefulness—at least our capacity for it—is common to all humans.